A Comprehensive Analytical Model of the Dynamic Z-Pinch

-At $t = 0$, the current waveform $I(t)$ rises from zero as the piston and shock simultaneously form at $r = r_{0}$, remaining close together as the implosion begins.
+At $t = 0$, the current waveform $I(t)$ rises from zero as the piston and shock simultaneously form at $r = r_{0}$, initiating the separation stage.
+They remain close together as the implosion commences, bounding a thin sheath with negligible inertia.
+The piston starts moving inwards under the $\vec{J}\times\vec{B}$ force, which approximately equilibrates with the material pressure, as the sheath expands adiabatically.
 Potter's slug model is the most comprehensive model which is well-defined for $r_{s} = r_{p}$ but maintains a distinction between the piston and shock.
-It is also the limit of the Angus Model for $r_{s}\rightarrow r_{p}$, so we use it here to model this ``Separation Stage".
-At the separation time $t = t_{s}$, the piston and shock become fully distinguishable marking the beginning of the ``Inward (Shock) Stage".
-The inward motions of the piston and shock become coupled as is most comprehensively described by the Angus Model.
-At the reflection time $t = t_{r}$, the shock reaches the central axis and reflects outwards, marking the beginning of the ``Reflected (Shock) Stage".
-Since the still inward moving piston cannot possibly know that the supersonic shock has been reflected, it is completely decoupled from the shock.
-We therefore use a generalization of the snowplow model to describe the piston's motion under only the magnetic and material pressures, and its own inertia.
-We simultaneously assume based on Potter's Model that the fluid between the reflected shock and axis is expanding adiabatically.
-The reflected shock's movement is indirectly impacted by the piston's through its encounters with the inward moving fluid elements which are still being accelerated by the piston.
-At $t = t_{p}$, the reflected shock encounters the piston at $r = r_{\text{min}}$.
-This is when the ``Pinch Stage" begins, where x-rays and neutrons are primarily produced, and which is much too chaotic to model analytically~\cite{Narkis2019,Lee}.
+It is also the limit of the Angus model for early times as shown in Appendix~\hyperref[F:IV]{F.IV}, so we use it here to model this separation stage, as illustrated in Appendix~\hyperref[App:E]{E}.\\ At the separation time $t = t_{s}$, the piston and shock become fully distinguishable, and the inertia of the sheath becomes appreciable, signaling a transition to the inward stage.
+The piston accelerates inwards under the $\vec{J}\times\vec{B}$ force and accumulates mass, while the shock front moves inwards ahead of it.
+The inward motions of the piston and shock are most comprehensively described by the Angus model, as illustrated in Appendix~\hyperref[App:F]{F}.\\ At the incidence time $t = t_{c}$, the shock reaches the central axis, marking the beginning of the compression stage.
+In the limit of infinite sound speed in the sheath, there is no reflected shock and the on-axis boundary conditions are communicated to the entire column instantly.
+The piston continues to accelerate inwards under the $\vec{J}\times\vec{B}$ force and the whole column enclosed by the piston is thus compressed adiabatically.
+This is sufficient to determine the motion of the piston, as illustrated in Appendix~\hyperref[App:G]{G}.\\ At the stagnation time $t = t_{p}$, the material pressure finally overpowers the $\vec{J}\times\vec{B}$ force and inertia of the sheath, and the piston comes to rest at $r_{\text{min}} \equiv r_{p}(t_{p})$, thereby initiating the pinch stage.
+Energy loss, due to the now significant production of x-rays and neutrons, makes this stage much too complex to model analytically~\cite{Narkis2019,Lee}.